One of the first online bank accounts I ever opened was ING Direct.

 The ABA routing number is 031176110.

 Capital One 360 Deposit Products

 Capital One 360 has all the same deposit products as everyone else – online checking, online savings, certificates of deposit, etc.

 No Fee 360 Checking – This is your standard online checking account.
 No minimum balance or minimum to open.
 The only knock is that the checking account’s interest rate is relatively low unless you deposit over $100,000.
 At the time of this writing, the APY is a mere 0.20% APY on balances under $50,000.
 You get a full 1% when it’s over $100,000 – a pretty high bar.

-360 CDs – I sound like a broken record but the CD rates at Capital One 360 are competitive with other online banks.
+360 CDs – The CD rates at Capital One 360 are competitive with other online banks.
 You also have some options in maturity, 6 months all the way up to 60 months (5 years).
 No minimums.
-They're way better than anything at a brick and mortar too.
+They’re way better than anything at a brick and mortar too.